Code of Conduct

 Please see the WVU Policy on Conflict of Interest in Research.

 This Code of Conduct is to be enforced at the School level.
-Departmental personnel shall consult with the office of the Dean of their School or with the Chancellor’s office for further guidance and clarification to abide by this code in each of its domains.
+Departmental personnel shall consult with the office of the Dean of their School or with the Vice President's office for further guidance and clarification to abide by this code in each of its domains.
 Failure to abide by this Code of Conduct may result in disciplinary sanctions up to and including termination of employment.